-Our venerable fire department was established in 1866, and now, as the Camden Volunteer Fire Dept., continues to not only serve the village, but also participates in local civic and social programs.
+Our venerable fire department was established in 1866, and now, the Camden-Somers Township Fire & EMS continues to not only serve the village, but participates in local civic and social programs.

-A well-used village library is part of thriving county-wide cooperative that fulfills the needs of our citizens, and it also houses an archive of historical objects that are presently being saved “to the cloud” by civic minded volunteers.
+A oft-used village library is part of a thriving county-wide cooperative that fulfills the needs of our citizens.
+Camden’s Archives are now located in the Town Hall and contains a multitude of historical objects and documents, that are presently being saved “to the cloud” by civic minded volunteers.

-Camden is home to Woodland Trails, a 2000 acre Boy Scout retreat, serving more than 15,000 scouts in Southern Ohio, and G&J Kartway, which hosted Grand National Go-Kart racing in 1969 and 1990 with international participants from Japan, Canada, Italy.
+Camden is home to Woodland Trails, a 2000-acre Boy Scout retreat, serving more than 15,000 scouts in Southern Ohio.
+Local G&J Kartway hosted Grand National Go-Kart racing in 1969 and 1990 with international participants from Japan, Canada, Italy.

 Prominently located along the western hillside, Cross’s Campground is a popular, scenic camping resort that welcomes visitors to the area year-round.

-In the Fall, Camden is the site of the Black Walnut Festival, featuring family oriented fun with parades, contests and a variety of vendors and food, including our famous Black Walnut Caramels.
+In the Fall, Camden is the site of the popular Black Walnut Festival, featuring family-oriented fun, a parade, contests and a variety of vendors and food, including our famous Black Walnut Caramels.

 Volunteer Civic Groups